twilio-labs/paste/internal-docs/engineering/sli-slo/doc-site.md

 ## Error Budget

-Error budgets are only defined per availability monitor.
+Error budgets only exist for the availability monitors.